noahpierau/bookofyo/README.md

 ## Introduction

-It is time to stop looking for the teacher, the guru, and to openly and honestly recognize that we are all teachers, we are all god, we all contain valuable life experience and profound lessons on the nature of Truth or Reality.
+It is time to stop looking for the teacher, the guru, and to openly and honestly recognize that we are all teachers, we are all God, we all contain valuable life experience and profound lessons on the nature of Truth or Reality.
 Together we must assume collective leadership of our community.
 We must empower and nurture and support the struggle in each and every one of us to escape bondage.

 This is the fundamental faith of Yoism: truth resides in our experience of reality.
 Personal verification is the foundation of all belief.
 We start by listening to ourselves, trusting our experiences.
 Our feelings guide the way.
 Our true purpose is defined by our very existence.
 Our meaning comes from within.